Obtaining a property management certification will increase your industry knowledge and improve your skills as a property manager or landlord

 Some of the below certifications would be considered preliminary.
 It would be one or two of these under your belt before you look at further, more niche, certificates.

-Most states require a person if they’re planning on being employed as a property manager to have their Real Estate Broker’s License to deal with legalities such as handling rent, negotiating leases, and validly listing properties.
-10 states don’t require you to have this license.
+Most states require you (if you’re planning on being employed as a property manager) to have a Real Estate Broker’s License to deal with legalities such as handling rent, negotiating leases, and validly listing properties.
+Some states (such as Idaho, Maine and Vermont) do not require a real estate license to engage in property management.
+While other states (such as Montana, Oregon and South Carolina) allow property managers to work under a property management license rather than a broker's license.

 The CAM certification is suitable for anyone who wishes to be a manager of rental apartments.
 Awarded by the National Apartment Association (NAA) which has members around the globe tallying to 750,000 companies.